 Menu Item Description

 Destination

 Enter a navigatio n destination in any of the following formats:

 Search Street Address

 (number, street, city, state)

 For example "12 Mainstreet Dearborn MI"

 Partial Address (number, street) if searching in current state (number, street and zip code (or postal code in Canada)) if searching out of state You can enter unique addresses that contain door number prefixes with or without the prefix.
 For example, you could enter "6N340 Fairway Lane" or "340 Fairway Lane".

 City

 (name or zip code)

 Point of Interest

 (name or category)

 Intersection

 (street 1 / street 2) (street 1 and street 2) (street 1 & street 2) (street 1 @ street 2) (street 1 at street 2)

-Menu Item Description Latitude and Longitude (##.#######, ##.######) This is in a decimal degrees format, one to six decimal places are accepted.
+Latitude and Longitude

+(##.######, ##.######) This is in a decimal degrees format, one to six decimal places are accepted.

 You are given autocomplete options below the address bar to select as you type.

-If you do not give an exact destination, a menu displays with your possible selections.
-Previous Destina- tions ns of your last 40 navigation destinations display here. select any option from the list to select it as your destination.
+Menu Item Description If you do not give an exact destination, a menu displays with your possible selections.
+Previous Destina- tions Collectio You can s ns of your last 40 navigation destinations display here. select any option from the list to select it as your destination.
 Delete All Select this option to remove all previous destinations.
-Home The time Select to navigate to your set Home destination.
-The time it takes to travel from your current location to Home displays.
-To set your Home, press: Home A prompt appears asking if you would like to create a favorite for home.
-Select: Yes Enter a location into the search bar and press: Save Work Select to The time To set yo navigate to your set Work destination. it takes to travel from your current location to Work displays. ur Work: Work A prompt appears asking if you would like to create a favorite for work.
-Select: Yes Enter a location into the search bar and press: Save Favorites Favorites include any location you have previously saved.
-To add Favorites: Add a Favorite Select this button and enter a location into the destination bar.
+Home The time navigate to your set Home destination. it takes to travel from your current location to Home displays. ur Home, press: Home A prompt appears asking if you would like to create a favorite for home.
+Select: Yes Enter a location into the search bar and press: Save Work navigate to your set Work destination. it takes to travel from your current location to Work displays. ur Work: Work A prompt appears asking if you would like to create a favorite for work.
+Select: Yes Enter a location into the search bar and press: Save Favorites Favorites To add Fa include any location you have previously saved. avorites: Add a Favorite Select this button and enter a location into the destination bar.
 Search Select this option to have the system locate the address you have entered.
-Save Select this button when the address you have entered appears on the screen.
+Save Select this button when the address you have entered appears on the screen. ess saves as a favorite and you see the favorites screen.
+You select this address from the favorites screen.
+Point of Interest (POI) Categories POI cates gories that may display (based on market and vehicle ation): Food

 Menu Item Description

-The address saves as a favorite and you see the favorites screen.
-You can now select this address from the favorites screen.

-Point of Interest (POI) Categories POI categories that may display (based on market and vehicle configuration):

-Food

-Fuel
+Fuel Fuel

-Hotel
+Hotel Hotel

-ATM
+ATM ATM

 See All Press to view additional categories.
 Once you have selected a category, follow the menus to find what you are looking for.

 Inside of these categories you can search by:

 Nearby

+Along Ro ute

-Along Route Near Destination
+Near Destination

 In a City